CSynodinos/CSynodinos/README.md

 - 👋 Hi, I’m Christos Synodinos.
-- 👀 My career goal is to lead bioinformatics projects
+- 👀 My career goal is to become a bioinformatician.
 - :star: I recently deployed my first python package!!!
 You can find it in my [flconverters](https://github.com/CSynodinos/flconverters) repository.
 - 🌱 I’m currently learning Django, Javascript (REACT) and REST API's.
 - 📫 You can reach me via email at chris_sinodinos@outlook.com
 - I am proficient in Python, Jupyter Notebooks, and SQL both through personal projects and work experience.
 - I am currently leading a team for the development of a LIMS system in Google Sheets.
-- Current personal project: Creating a library containing multiple file converts.
-You can find the source code in the main branch of my Converters repo.
+- Current personal project: Create an archive utility tool library in python.

 <!---
 CSynodinos/CSynodinos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.